 While our other tours are more focused on the history of Cuba, this tour is different and is entirely focused on Cuba’s stunning and assorted nature.
 Prepare to get to know another aspect of the Cuban island!

-Tour from Havana
+from Havana / from Varadero

 Fiesta Campesina is a peasant’s farm that offers cockfights and a small zoo with deer, snakes, crocodiles and birds.
 Also samples of fruits and coffee are available.
 You can also taste the “warapo” a juice obtained from the crushing sugar cane.

 Optionally we can visit the Museo de la Comandancia.
 During the 1961 Bay of Pigs invasion, Fidel Castro had his headquarters in this former office of the sugar mill, but today the building is devoted to the revolutionary museum.
 You can see the desk and phone from where Fidel commanded his forces, along with other associated memorabilia.
 Outside is the wreck of an invading aircraft shot down by Fidel’s troops.
 (Price: 1.00 CUC per person).

 Guamá, named after a Taíno chief who organized a revolt against the Spaniards in 1522, consists of a number of small islands that are connected by means of rustic bridges.
 You can only cross the water, as a day tourist or to stay in the bungalows that are built on the islands.

 We take a high-speed boat to Guamá; the trip takes about 10 minutes (Boat fee: 12.00 CUC per person).